 - Most people with acute urticaria do not feel ill, but the appearance of the rash and the itch can be troublesome.

 - In some cases a condition called angio-oedema develops at the same time as urticaria.
-In this condition some fluid also leaks into deeper tissues under the skin which causes the tissues to swell.
+In this condition some fluid also leaks into deeper tissues under the skin, which causes the tissues to swell.
+(See separate leaflet called Angio-oedema for more details.)

 - The swelling of angio-oedema can occur anywhere in the body but most commonly affects the eyelids, lips and genitals.